scottatron/scottatron.com/content/_index.md

 Notable work that has been completed under my leadership includes:

-- Migrating the core of our internal container platform to Kubernetes (Rancher, on-premises).
+- **Migrating the core of our internal container platform to Kubernetes—deployed on-premise using Rancher.**
   This involved keeping the existing developer experience largely the same, while replacing the core of the platform.
 We devleoped some simple CRDs that helped deploy and operate our internal representation of an environment.
-- Initial phase of increasing our AWS adoption in preparation for the merger with MLC.
+- **Initial phase of increasing our AWS adoption in preparation on-boarding workloads that are part of the merger with MLC.**
-  This involves building out a multi-account organisation structure with guard rails and best-practices to satisfy stringent compliance and security requirements.
+  This involves building out a multi-account organisation structure with guard rails and best-practices to satisfy stringent compliance and security requirements while still providing as much autonomy to application teams to operate the environments in the way that works for them.

 ### 2014-2018 — IOOF — Infrastructure Programmer